Brooklyn Dodgers (NFL): Decline

 Beginning in 1942, the team went into a steep decline, as World War II caused a shortage of players and fans.
-Coach Sutherland, along with Ace Parker and several other players left the team to join the military.
-Mike Getto took over the coaching duties; however, with the core of the team gone, the Dodgers sank to a 3–8–0 record.
-A year later, the team ended up winning only two games.
+Coach Sutherland, along with Ace Parker and several other players left the team to join the military and Mike Getto took over as coach.
+With the core of the team gone, the Dodgers sank to a 3–8–0 record.
+A year later, they won only two games.
+In 1944, Dan Topping chose Tom Gallery to run the team while he was serving in the armed forces.

 In 1944, the team was renamed the Tigers, but suffered an 0–10 regular season record.
 In a desperate attempt for survival, the team merged with the Boston Yanks for the 1945 season.
 The merged team played four home games in Boston and one in New York, but fans from neither city cared as they finished with a 3–6–1 record.
-The merger occurred on April 10, 1945 after the 1945 NFL Draft.
+The merger occurred on April 10, 1945 after the 1945 NFL draft.

 Topping, the Dodgers and the AAFC

 In December 1945, Topping announced his intentions to accept the All-America Football Conference's New York franchise.
 In response to this defection, the NFL immediately cancelled his NFL team franchise, and all of its players were assigned to Boston.

 Meanwhile, the AAFC planted another team in Brooklyn called the Dodgers, and the two teams would merge in 1949.
-Topping's Yankees employed several former Dodgers players in 1946 and 1947 such as Parker, Kinard and Manders, and the Yankees reached the AAFC Championship Game in both years (being beaten by the Cleveland Browns in both Games).
+Topping's Yankees employed several former Dodgers players in 1946 and 1947 such as Parker, Kinard and Manders, and the Yankees reached the AAFC Championship Game in both years (being beaten by the Cleveland Browns in both games).

 Indirect ties to the Indianapolis Colts

 The sequence of events begun by the demise of the Brooklyn Dodgers NFL team eventually resulted in the creation of what is now the Indianapolis Colts.

 The Boston Yanks moved to New York as the Bulldogs in 1949.
 After the 1949 season the NFL added three teams from the AAFC.
 The AAFC Yankees players were split between the Giants and Bulldogs.
 The Bulldogs renamed themselves the New York Yanks in the same season.

 After the 1951 season, Yanks owner Ted Collins sold the franchise back to the league.
 The NFL then sold it to a new owner, Giles Miller, who moved the team to Dallas and renamed it the Dallas Texans.
 Miller returned his franchise to the league in the middle of the 1952 season, and the NFL operated it as a traveling team before folding it at the end of the season.
 In 1953, the NFL granted an expansion franchise to a Baltimore-based group and awarded it the remains of the Texans organization.
 The team, named the Colts, relocated to Indianapolis in 1984.
-However, the NFL currently does not consider the Colts to be a continuation of the franchise once known as the Brooklyn Dodgers.
+The NFL does not consider the Colts a continuation of the Dodgers.